NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

 ### Reconnect to the VNC afresh

-Of course, you won’t have to do all the above steps every day when you want to connect to your remote VNC desktop.
+Of course, you won't have to do all the above steps every day when you want to connect to your remote VNC desktop.
 The only things you need to do each time are:

-1. Start the ssh tunnel, as described above (Step 1: Set up ssh tunneling).
+1. Start the ssh tunnel, as described [above in step 1](#SSHTunnelling).
 On Windows, if you are using PuTTY, you may have created a saved session which you can start easily.

-2. Open your VNC client and connect, as described in (Step 3: Connect to the VNC server)
+2. Open your VNC client and connect, as described [in step 3 above](#ConnectVNCServer).

-Let’s do this now to see how easy this is.
+Let's do this now to see how easy this is.
 Close all your applications (all your terminals / PuTTY, and your open VNC viewer).

 If on Unix/Mac, also kill your ssh tunnel (for instructions, see the notes about SSH tunneling in the [Appendix](appendices.html)).